When it is the black screen that you see, playing Steam games is impossible. Here’s how to resolve the problem on Windows.

 - Corrupt or outdated graphics drivers or it is overclocked.

 - Corrupt app cache.

-- Corrupt installation of the Steam app.
+- Corrupt installation of the Steam app or incorrect settings.

 - Bad PSU, overclocking, corrupt GPU card drivers

 - Power interference.